SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-05-vatore-hauteCuisine.md

 > BUT, FOR A VAMPIRE MOVIE, AT LEAST IT WASN'T TOO GOREY.
 >
-> NOT TOO MANY JUMP SCARES EITHER.
+> AND NOT TOO MANY JUMP SCARES EITHER.
 >
 > I APPRECIATED THAT.